jjennifer/jjennifer.github.io/_pages/about.md

 <img class="img-responsive" style="float: left; margin: 0px 20px 20px 0px;" src="/images/profile.jpg" width="320"> I am a Ph.D. candidate in the Economics Department at UC Berkeley.
 I work on topics in labor, education, discrimination, and applied econometrics.

-Before my doctoral studies, I was a research associate at Universidad del Pacífico and an evaluation specialist in Peru's Ministry of Economics and Finance.
+Before my doctoral studies, I was an evaluation specialist in Peru's Ministry of Economics and Finance and research associate at Universidad del Pacífico.
 I received an MSc degree in Economics at University College London ([Chevening Fellowship Award](https://www.chevening.org/scholarship/peru/)), a Diploma in Applied Mathematics at PUCP, and  B.Sc at Universidad del Pacífico in Peru.

 For more information, please see my CV.